Carlo Ancelotti: Football's 'Diva Whisperer' learns from 'The Godfather'

 Occasionally labeled the "Diva Whisperer," Ancelotti insists that working with top stars is easy because of their desire to be the best -- citing three-time world footballer of the year Ronaldo as an example.

-"When we got back at 3 in the morning from away trips, instead of going to bed he would go to the ice bath, so this means he is really professional," Ancelotti says of the club's record scorer.
+"When we got back at 3 in the morning from away trips, instead of going to bed he would go to the ice bath, so this means he is really professional," the former Italy international says of the club's record scorer.

 "Managing top talent is easy because most of them are really serious so it's not difficult -- really not."